manialib/formatting/README.md

 ## Features

 - Strip styles from strings: links, colors, etc.
-- Convert strings to other formats: HTML converter provided.
+- Convert strings to other formats: HTML for now

 ## Requirements